 What is Mean Time to Repair (MTTR)?

 Mean time to repair (MTTR) is the average amount of time required to repair a system and reinstate it to full functionality.
-The MTTR calculation begins once a repair starts, and they go on until the disrupted services are completely restored including any testing time needed.
+The MTTR calculation begins once a repair starts and continues until the disrupted services are completely restored, including any testing time needed.

 In the IT service management industry, the R in MTTR doesn’t always symbolize repair.
-It could also represent recovery, respond, or resolve.
-While all these metrics do correspond, they have their own implications so it is always a good practice to clarify which MTTR is to be used.
+It could also represent recovery, response, or resolve.
+While all these metrics correspond, they have their own implications, so it is always a good practice to clarify which MTTR is to be used.
 Let’s briefly look at what each of them means.

 • Mean time to recovery (MTTR) is the average time it takes to recover from a breakdown of a device or system.
 This spans the entire process from shutdown due to an outage to the time the system is completely operational again.
 MTTR is a good indicator to measure the speed of the overall recovery process.